Battling blight in Wilkes-Barre

-WILKES-BARRE, Pa. — Members of the Wilkes Barre Citizens Blight Committee cleaned up the debris from a demolition site on Warren Street.
+WILKES-BARRE, Pa. — Members of the Wilkes-Barre Citizens Blight Committee cleaned up the debris from a demolition site on Warren Street.

 The row of abandoned garage bays was filled with trash; the committee asked the city to tear down the building.